knightsUCF/CarRacing/Log.md

+# Generating Opposite Traffic

+First generate traffic flowing in the same direction.

+Then flip the cars 180.

+Then add negative acceleration in the CarEngine script.

+We can still pull from the CarsHolder pack, we will just need to flip them 180, and then apply the opposite velocity and acceleration.
+We will need to adjust the values for both acceleration and deceleration.

 # Generate First Terrain

 Generate the first terrain, since we are just simply initializing the original chunk, while we should be initializing a random chunk out of a grasslands array.